Thursday, 14 November 2024

 Fire Rescue Victoria

-Richard WELCH (North-Eastern Metropolitan) (12:24): My question is to the Minister for Emergency Services.
+Richard WELCH (North-Eastern Metropolitan) (12:24): (745) My question is to the Minister for Emergency Services.
 Minister, the government knew as far back as 2022 that the 3G network would close, yet Fire Rescue Victoria crews are still left without proper alternatives to access station gates, forcing them to climb fences.
-Why is this government failing to provide basic support for firefighters who put their lives on the line?
+Why is this government failing to provide basic support for firefighters, who put their lives on the line?

+Jaclyn SYMES (Northern Victoria – Attorney-General, Minister for Emergency Services) (12:24): Thank you, Mr Welch, for the opportunity to address this issue in the Parliament.
+At the outset I want to thank FRV firefighters and staff for the work they do protecting Victorians every day.
+The way you have characterised the question does require some clarification, because I want to make it very, very clear that gates are still able to be opened at all FRV stations.
 The issue that has been reported is limited to some stations and affects back gates at those stations.
-Effectively there is the ability to access and open those gates via your phone or via a security fob.
+Effectively, there is the ability to access and open those gates via your phone or via a security fob.
 Everybody at FRV has an issued security fob, and that has not been impacted.
 The phone activation of the back gates is what has been impacted in a small number of stations, and I am advised it will be rectified in due course.

 I want to also confirm that these gates are not gates that are used to respond to an emergency.
 Those gates are at the front of the station.
 In relation to responding to a fire, a call-out, there is no impact on those gates.
 The back gates that are accessed are not for responding to an emergency.
 I can assure you that the security fobs, which every FRV staffer has been issued, remain working and able to open all of the gates.